Skip to Content

 Kel K.

-Defining Disability Discrimination
+Understanding Disability Discrimination

-• Intentional prejudice based on a person’s disability;
+• Intentional prejudice based on a person’s disability.

-• Offering better shifts or job responsibilities to employees who do not have a documented disability;
+• Offering better shifts or job responsibilities to employees who do not have a documented disability.

 Read More Read Less

-• SL Marks
+• SL Marks 10 year

 • ASLA Marks